 JM: As I got older, I boxed, and fenced, and I even did some stunt work and got into stage combat and martial arts and then eventually European martial arts and swordsmanship.
 I worked as a high-rise window cleaner for a while.
 I joined the military with this mindset, and ended up in Special Operations, working in quiet, weird corners of the war with some fascinating people, and learning all these amazing things: human tracking, improvised weapons, survival, austere medicine.
-I trained with foreign militaries, which was amazing for building my own in the series.
-Really, you just make “Why the hell not?” your mantra.
-And then you pay attention when things happen.
+I trained with foreign militaries, which was amazing for building my own armies in the series.

 MRBR: Beautiful country in Montana.
 I can see that when I read about the mountains of Falconsrealm.